GoogleChrome/web.dev/src/site/content/en/blog/intrinsic-layout-overview/index.md

 ---

 ## History ⏳
-The term [intrinsic](https://developer.mozilla.org/en-US/docs/Glossary/Intrinsic_Size), with regard to the web, is used to help us talk specifically about a **type or strategy** to calculating element sizing.
+The term [intrinsic](https://developer.mozilla.org/en-US/docs/Glossary/Intrinsic_Size), with regard to the web, is used to help us talk specifically about a **strategy to calculating element sizing.**

 {% Aside 'key-term' %}
   The **intrinsic size** of an element is the size it would be based on its content, if no external factors were applied to it.